Badara-Seydi/Badara-Seydi/README.md

-and other tools are in loading...:construction:
+and other languages are in loading...:construction:

 Enjoy my git and tell me what you think about my projects .
 My Linkedin and my mail are in my description